-The Company currently has five US patents granted and five patent applications filed.
+The Company currently has five US patents granted, two Notices of Allowance issued and three patent applications pending.
 The patent applications and the granted patents cover technology for graphene manufacturing and applications as well as for non-graphene related technology.